zaheer9100/WUDA-Delivery/README.md

 - **Benefits**: Clean code structure, reduced development overhead, version-controlled schema changes.
 - **Limitations**: ORM can introduce performance overhead for complex queries.
 - **Quality attributes**: Maintainability.
+- **Pros**: Improves maintainability through separation of concerns and cleaner code structure.
+- **Cons**: ORM may reduce performance for complex database queries.
 - **Alternative Solutions**: Use MVVM (Model-View-ViewModel) or **micro-ORMs like Dapper** or raw SQL for performance-critical parts.
 - **Summary**: MVC with ORM was chosen for its maintainability; MVVM, micro-ORMs/raw SQL are alternatives but increase manual work.